RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/power.md

 By 1906, the mill was running 484 looms.
 This is pretty much the capcity of the mill, and the peak of the mill's production.

 ### The end of the water wheel (1921)
 The water wheel was replaced with a more efficient turbine.
 Bad news.
-The sheer weight and size of the waterwheel was really good at ironing-out any changes in flow.
-With the lighter turbine, it's much more difficult to keep the speed in sync with the steam engine.
+The sheer weight and size of the waterwheel was really good at ironing-out any changes in the water-flow.
+The lighter turbine was 'all over the place' - and rubbish at keeping its speed in sync with the steam engine.

 ### Enough of the turbine!
 (1926)
-The turbine is disconnected from the drive to the looms, but finds better work driving a gnerator, instead.
+The turbine is disconnected from the drive to the looms, but finds better work driving a genrator, instead.
 Lights are now hydro electric!

 ## Water and Diesel Electric.
 The long decline (1936 - 1971)
-During the Great Depression, from 1929 right through the 1930s global trade dropped by half.
+During the Great Depression - from the 1929 US stock-market crash, right through the 1930s - global trade dropped by half.
 This hit the UK textile industry badly.
 The mill closed for 2 years.
 When it opened, the Adamson engine had been sold, just to keep the company alive.
 The recovery was only partial.
 Trade in textiles was dropping anyway, as overseas suppliers took over who were more competitive in their home markets.

 ### The Sentinels (1936)
-Two of these diesel units supply the power to drive electic motors.
+Two of these diesel units supply the power to drive electric motors.
 The South shed is driven in the traditional way, by the same driveshaft.
 For the North shed, they ran in power cables to motors on the looms themselves.

 ### The McLarens (1950's)
 These new engines replaced the worn-out Sentinels, but one is kept on standby.